 Dogs can be walked on public rights of way (such as public footpaths, bridleways and byways) in England and Wales but must be kept under close control, especially near livestock.
 On paths which aren't rights of way, check any restrictions beforehand.
 In Scotland, dogs must be kept under proper control, especially near livestock, and you should only cross fields where there are young animals or vegetable or fruit crops via a clear path.
 Avoid disturbing breeding birds by keeping dogs on a short lead between April and July in areas such as moorland, forest, grassland, loch shores and the seashore.
 For more information see the Scottish Outdoor Access Code.

 Lectures out of the way... most importantly, take a new adventure to a campsite, lodge or holiday park with your dog and you'll both come back refreshed, healthier and best of friends.
 Who knows, you may even end up buying your dog his own tent...

 More information on holidays with dogs

 If you often take your dog on holiday, check out the Kennel Club's Good Citizen Dog Training scheme.
-Natural England's booklet You and your dog in the countryside is a useful read to prepare for any rural holiday with your dog.
-And remember, always follow the Countryside Code.
+Natural England's You and your dog in the countryside is a useful read to prepare for any rural holiday with your dog.
+And dog-accompanied or not, please always follow the Countryside Code.

 *In England and Wales, the Countryside and Rights of Way Act 2000 grants the right to walk freely on mapped areas of mountain, moor, heath, downland and registered common land without having to stick to paths.